NVIDIA Holoscan SDK v2.5.0

 Specifying operator parameters (C++)

-In the example holoscan::ops::PingMxOp operator above, we have a parameter multiplier that is declared as part of the class as a private member using the param() templated type:
+In the example holoscan::ops::PingMxOp operator above, you have a parameter multiplier that is declared as part of the class as a private member using the param() templated type:

 Copy